 Students will be able to analyze simple security and intelligence problems using a geographic perspective, relating human actions to cultural, political, economic, social,and physical landscapes.

-Students will be able to analyze social science data (case histories) using structured analytical methods peculiar to intelligence analysis as practiced at the Federal level.
+Students will be able to analyze social science data (case histories) using structured analytical methods peculiar to intelligence analysis as practiced in the US.

 Students will be able to combine their acquired group research habits with their individual competencies in oral and written information exchange using geographic concepts and investigative techniques.

 - Department entrance and exit exam results.
 The same exam given in Geog.
 100 [entrance] and at time of graduation [exit], which exam assesses knowledge in the core areas of geography.

 - Sample coursework from Geog 120, 211, 212, and 213 as well as regional and physical geography electives.

 - Geography content knowledge exam (pre and post tests in 441 and 442)

 - Sample coursework and specific exams from Geog 441 and 442

 BYU Senior Survey with departmental addendum, focusing on opinions of BYU education and self-confidence in competency